 application, the password will be encrypted.
 This profile is not

-suitable for the authentication on domain computers.
+suitable for the authentication of domain computers.
 Click in * button

 at the right, to show the password.
 You must change it to non-encrypted

-- If you are not using AD domain, you can leave the Domain field blank.
-Then the key will be allowed to login to all the PC, where this combination of login and password is present.
+- If you are not using the AD domain, you can leave the Domain field blank.
+Then the key will be allowed to log in to all the PC, where this combination of login and password is present.

-You may leave password field empty, so, a user will be forced to input it
+You may leave the password field empty, so, a user will be forced to input it

 manually during the authentication, along with his Authentication key.
 The key can

 help to identify the user, even if he changes his password.

 If you selected Google Authenticator OTP as primary authentication method.

 Click “Setup Authentication Key” will open OTP configuration dialog: